 Stay Rested Get at least seven hours of sleep every night.
 Your body needs sleep to consolidate memory, decompress, and rebuild cells.
 Try using a digital device for a moment of relaxing meditation or music before going to sleep.

 Use Proper Ergonomics - Be mindful of ergonomics when working long hours at a desk.
-Keep your arms bent at a 90 degree angle.
-Adjust your monitor so that you eyes are level with the top of it.
+Keep your arms bent at a 90-degree angle.
+Adjust your monitor so that your eyes are level with the top of it.
 Consider using a standup desk or get up for frequent walks.

 Conclusion. - Surviving the Coronavirus pandemic is more like a marathon than a sprint.
 Stay energized by eating well, taking daily walks, going on weekend outings, and staying socially connected.

 Articles - Approaches to Lawyer Wellness, Better Food Choices, Benefits of Exercise, Boosting Immune Systems, Digital Detox, Law Office Ergonomics, Lifting Weights, Living a Happier Life, Maintaining Mental Health, Reducing Consumption of Sweeteners, Social Media Usage, Seeking Serenity, Staying Healthy, Taking a Mental Health Day, Using Fitness Apps and Walking to Reduce Stress.